Contains the active ingredient, nifedipine

 Some medicines may interact with nifedipine.
 These include:

-- medicines such as ketoconazole, itraconazole or fluconazole, used to treat fungal infections
+- medicines used to treat fungal infections, e.g. ketoconazole

-- tacrolimus, a medicine used after organ transplants
+- tacrolimus, used to prevent rejection after organ transplant tacrolimus, a medicine used after organ transplants.

 You should not eat grapefruit or drink grapefruit juice while you are taking nifedipine or for 3 days before starting to take nifedipine, because this may cause your blood pressure to drop too low.